cs4241-22a/a2-shortstack/README.md

 4. What would you change about the interface based on their feedback?
     I would fix the input validation and format the entered values I would fix the few UI flaws that were brought up

+User Test 3
+1. Provide the last name of each student you conduct the evaluation with.
+    Sakac
+2. What problems did the user have with your design?
+    Events can have negative durations
+    The delete functionality deleted all events of the same name You have to make two events if you want an event to span two days (M 11pm - T 1AM)
+3. What comments did they make that surprised you?
+    They did not make other comments that surprised me
+4. What would you change about the interface based on their feedback?
+    I would put a delete button within each row of the table I would fix events being able to have negative durations